wohaco/despace/venus_mobile_explorer.md

 Fuel mass 366 kg (hydrazine).
 Using small thrusters versus reactions wheels to achieve three-axis stabilization saves mass, volume, and power.

-The carrier communication sub-system includes a 3 m low mass mesh S-band antenna for uplink communication with the lander, and a smaller 1 m solid X-band antenna for downlink Deep Space Network communication.
+The carrier communication sub-system includes a 3 m low mass mesh S‑band antenna for uplink communication with the lander, and a smaller 1 m solid X‑band antenna for downlink Deep Space Network communication.
 Two X– band omni-directional antennas allow the carrier spacecraft to be commandable at all times.

 **ENTRY AND DESCENT ELEMENT**